Dead96Beat/sa-2018/docs/slides/7/README.md

 - Spring is a non-invasive application development framework that aims to make the life easier for Java/J2EE developers, by
   - Providing a DI (or IoC) container.
   - Providing an AOP framework that delivers services such as declarative transaction management.
-  - Providing abstraction for more complicated (J2EE) services and APIs, which removes lot of ”boilerplate code”.
+  - Providing abstraction for more complicated services and APIs by removing ”boilerplate code”.
   - DI + AOP + Service Abstraction = Power to the POJO

 ---